sdgroopkund/bayesian_validation_epimodels/README.md

 # Bayesian validation framework for dynamic epidemic models

-This Folder contains codes for replicating the analyses in the paper ‘Bayesian validation framework for dynamic epidemic models’, considered for publication in Epidemics.
+This repository contains codes for replicating the analyses in the paper ‘Bayesian validation framework for dynamic epidemic models’.

-These codes are broadly divided into two groups:
+These codes are broadly divided into two groups: (i) Codes for running the model; (ii) Codes for running the Bayesian validation framework.

-Codes for running the model
+# Codes for running the model.

 1. Model_n.R – Contains the function sim.mod.n that runs the HIV transmission model for a given set of parameters by solving the ODE equations using the C ODE solver rk4